n-chetelat/asset-store-challenge/README.md

 This is the take home assignment for the fullstack position in the Assetstore team at Unity.

 Please fork this repo, complete the assignment, and send us the link to the repo.
+If you do not want your submission to be public you can do it in a private repository.
+You will need to add `@andersblom` and `@matdurand` as collaborators so that we can access your solution.

 # Context